shaunsingh/base16-nix/README.md

 Changing themes involves switching the theme definition and typing `home-manager switch`.
-There is no attempt in general to force programs to reload, and not all are able to reload their configs, although I have found that reloading xmonad and occasionally restarting applications has been enough.
+There is no attempt in general to force programs to reload, and not all are able to reload their configs, although occasionally restarting applications has been enough.

 You are unlikely to achieve a complete switch without logging out and logging back in again.

+Also, if you use home-manager as a module in the system configuration, the switch should be done with the command `nixos-rebuild switch`.

 ## Updating Sources